If you would like to know the answer to any of the questions listed here, click on the question to reveal the answer.

-London: In broad terms, you can submit your application at anytime during the previous year to the start date that you are applying for.
+London: In broad terms, you can submit your application from November the previous year to the start date that you are applying for.
 We initially set an application deadline of the 30th March and try to have job offers for successful applicants made by the spring.
-If this ‘first round’ does not produce sufficient numbers of a suitable quality we may consider later applicants, particularly for the December ACA intake.
+If this ‘first round’ does not produce sufficient numbers of a suitable quality we may consider later applicants, particularly for the November ACA intake.

 Manchester: Graduates should apply at the beginning of their 1st semester in their final year.
 We review all applications up the end of November preceding the graduate start date and offer interviews during December and January.
 AAT applicants should apply any time in their final A level year up to the end of February.
 We review applications early March and offer interviews during March and April.

 For information on the application deadline at our other training offices, please click on your preferred office:

 What happens once I have applied to UHY Hacker Young?

 Every application is read and considered individually.
 We keep every applicant informed of what is happening.
 If we appear to be a good match for one another, you will be invited for an interview at the office of your choice.

 In the largest office, London, the next stage is to invite you back again to meet more of your potential colleagues, to learn more about the firm and to be interviewed by a partner.

 At the Manchester office, the interview procedure is a formal interview with our training manager which takes between 1 - 2 hours.
 From the initial interview candidates are selected to be interviewed by our training partner, followed by an informal discussion with one of our current students and then a short test reviewing a report for errors and omissions and writing a formal letter.
 The session takes approximately 3 hours.

 Because of the relatively small numbers involved, UHY Hacker Young does not tend to consider deferred entry.

 Will late applications be considered?